 “Last edited on February 12, 2017, at 1:53 PM.”

-That’s the time stamp that’s been staring me in the face for almost the last two years.
+That’s the time stamp that stared me in the face for years.
 I’ve intended all this time to write about how to get started with earning miles and points, but it’s just never happened.
 I mean, that’s the whole reason we started the website; to give tips to people so they’d be able to travel the same way Sharon and I have been able to.
 After all, I have plenty of experience, since I’d been earning some sort of rewards from my credit card spending for almost as long as I’ve had credit cards.
 How hard could it be to share what I’ve learned with others?

 The problem with telling someone else how to jump-start earning miles and points is that the answer is different for everyone.
 If I’ve learned anything over the last twenty years, it’s that no two people are the same.
 Everyone will have different wants and needs, as well as a different ability to earn valuable points and miles.

 So knowing that, how could I reasonably write and explain what to do to start your miles and points balances?
-I finally realized that by writing articles for this website over the last two years, I’ve already answered the question.
+I finally realized that by writing articles for this website, I’ve already answered the question.
 The problem is that I’ve spread the answers over multiple articles that span the history of our site.
-While I’d love to send you on a scavenger hunt through our website, I’m not going to ask you read through all 1,300+ posts we’re written.
+While I’d love to send you on a scavenger hunt through our website, I’m not going to ask you read through all 3,000+ posts we’re written.
 To make things easier, here are my tips on how to decide the best way for you to get started collecting miles and points.

 Step 1 – Have A Goal